ralphjsmit/filament/packages/schemas/docs/02-forms/15-textarea.md

     ->cols(20)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `rows()` and `cols()` methods also accept functions to dynamically calculate them.
+You can inject various utilities into the functions as parameters.</UtilityInjection>

 ### Autosizing the textarea

 You may allow the textarea to automatically resize to fit its content by setting the `autosize()` method: